South Fountain Avenue Historic District: Neighborhood history

-Significant resources
+Buildings

 Francis M. Bookwalter Mansion

 Francis M. Bookwalter, Vice President and Treasurer of James Leffel & Co., built his Second Empire house in 1876, placing it in the country for the safety of his children.
 From Bookwalter's private astronomical observatory, Springfield's first public timepiece was wired to strike the hour on the bell of the Central Fire House, one-half mile north.
 Separately listed on the National Register, it had only two owners in its first one hundred years.
+It was last placed for sale in 2017.

 Charles Stout House

 Charles Stout purchased the land this house stands on in 1874.
 The treasurer of casket manufacturer Deardoff, Mellen & Co, Stout lived in the house for over 30 years.
 This two and a half story brick house has a third bay main entrance under an elaborate Italianate style porch with delicately curved arches.
 The narrow elongated double hung sash windows, characteristic of the Italianate style, have carved stone shelf lintels and sills.
 The low hip roof has a bracketed box cornice and an entablature.